gastongutierrez/wf/task_scheduler/README.md

 G, 1, []
 ```

-You can define tasks functions using the `@task` decorator:
+Task functions must be defined using the `@task` decorator.
+The name should match the task name in the file:

 ```python
 @task(name="A")